danluke2/software_defined_customization/experiment_scripts/README.md

 1) Copy a large test file to the NCO directory

-    * The VM uses a shared folder so you don't need to copy the image to the VM
+    * The VM uses a shared folder so you don't need to copy the image to the VM since that will be accomplished by the bash script

-    * The paper uses an Ubuntu.iso file, but any large file will work.
-For example, a copy of the Vagrant VM is fine
+    * The paper uses an Ubuntu.iso file (~3GB), but any large file will work.

     * store the file as 'overhead.iso'